Book your flight to Rome with Icelandair from USD 491*

 Shopping in Rome

+Via Condotti, which begins at the Spanish Steps, is home to many Italian fashion heavy hitters including Gucci, Dolce & Gabbana and Armani.
 Via del Corso is nearby and is the main shopping strip for high-street labels.
-Head into cool neighborhoods like Monti for unique, independent finds.
+And cool neighborhoods like Monti are perfect for unique, independent finds.

 If you like your shopping under one roof then La Rinascente, located close to the Trevi Fountain, is a luxury department store with seven floors of designer wares, plus excellent food options – and there’s even a rooftop bar.
 While you’re here, we recommend checking out the ancient aqueduct in the building’s basement.